Acacia Dining Table - Robust Wood with Character

 Can I use an acacia dining table outdoors?

 Our acacia dining tables are for indoor use.
-Acacia does have higher moisture resistance than most other furniture wood types, but for permanent outdoor use, teak or aluminum are the suitable materials.
+Acacia does have a higher moisture resistance than most other furniture wood types, but for permanent outdoor use, teak or aluminum are the suitable materials.

-Which styles suit an acacia dining table?
+Which styles match an acacia dining table?

 How do I maintain the color of acacia?